 These ratios are evaluated to determine a recommended ratio from which the rear light design luminous intensity is calculated.
 It is generally preferred to set the ratio to 1 at the far end to provide a strong signal to the mariner in the acquisition range.
-The following factors should also be considered in setting the ratio and the corresponding selection of the rear light design luminous intensity:
+The following factors should also be considered in setting the ratio of illuminance and the corresponding selection of the rear light design luminous intensity:

-For longer leading lines, it may be necessary to set the ratio to 1 at, or closer to, the middle of the useful segment to avoid glare or blurring of the lights at the near end.
+For longer leading lines, it may be necessary to set the ratio of illuminance to 1 at, or closer to, the middle of the useful segment to avoid glare or blurring of the lights at the near end.

-The predominant ship types and height of the various observers should be considered in selecting the location along the useful segment to set the ratio to 1.
+The predominant ship types and height of the various observers should be considered in selecting the location along the useful segment to set the ratio of illuminance to 1.

 As per IALA Recommendation R0112 on Leading Lights [1], under favourable circumstances, the ratio of illuminance may be permitted to vary between 0.5 and 2.0.
 This ratio may sometimes deviate substantially from 1 ranging from 0.1 to 10 or even from 0.01 to 100 in special cases, for instance when an existing light is used as a part of new leading lights or when the distance between the lights is large when compared to the maximum distance to the front light.
 This necessitates increasing the minimum values of the elevation difference and affects the sensitivity slightly, but the lights remain usable.

-In the leading lines spreadsheet, the ratio is calculated for every 10% increment of the useful segment length.
+In the leading lines spreadsheet, the ratio of illuminance is calculated for every 10% increment of the useful segment length.

 Middle of the useful segment: